 The coverage first-time buyers need

-Why it matters: Every state except New Hampshire requires liability insurance, but those limits are typically too low to cover costs after a bad accident.
-One accident with injuries can cost over $160,000, according to the National Safety Council
+Why it matters: Every state except New Hampshire requires state minimum liability insurance, but those limits are typically too low to cover costs after a serious accident.
+One accident with injuries can cost over $160,000, according to the National Safety Council.

 Also consider full coverage, which adds comprehensive and collision coverage, to cover damage to your car, regardless of who was at fault.